 Learning Spanish is a lot easier than many of the other languages on this list.
 The language is phonetic so spelling words out is simple.
 If you worry about how easily you can pick up a second language, choose Spanish and find out why professional Spanish translation services are so much in demand.

 The official language of 28 countries in both the Middle East and Africa is Arabic.
 There are over 420 million native Arabic speakers.

 Because Arabic is more difficult to learn that some others, there is a lot of demand for people who have conversational fluency in the language.
 Be careful however, Arabic has many dialects that can differ greatly.
 If you need Arabic document translation services however, there is one common traditional Arabic language that bridges all countries together.

 The Arab sector is rich in resources such as oil and natural gas.

-The city of Dubai is one of the wealthiest on the planet.
+Dubai, is one of the wealthiest cities on the planet.
 There are many job and business opportunities here and in other places where Arabic is king.

 Today, there are 210 million German speakers worldwide.
 German is in various countries such as Austria, Belgium, Luxembourg, and Switzerland.
 It is the 4th most used language online.

 Germany is a trade powerhouse.
 That is why German is more economically valuable as a foreign language than the language of a country that has a closed economy.
 It is also one of the most important languages in the automobile, banking and research industries.